-SOQL Builder is a VS Code extension that eliminates the guesswork when building SOQL queries.
-With SOQL Query Builder, anyone can visually build, run, and explore results from queries.
+SOQL Builder is available as a part of the Salesforce Extension Pack.
+With SOQL Builder, anyone can visually build, run, and explore results from queries, taking out the guesswork from building SOQL queries.
 Build queries using clicks in a visual editor, then save and extend the queries using a text editor.
 You can instantly view query results, and then save the results to a

 - FROM clause for only one sObject type

-- SELECT clause to pick fields from the selected sObject
+- SELECT clause to pick fields from the selected sObject, or COUNT() to perform an aggregation of the results

 - ORDER BY clause with support for ASC, DESC, NULLS FIRST, and NULLS LAST